Richie Palacios Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA across all league pitching staffs (4.74).
+- The Reds have the 24th-ranked team ERA among all MLB pitching staffs (4.77).

-- Reds pitchers combine to surrender 199 total home runs at a clip of 1.4 per game (third-most in the league).
+- The Reds give up the third-most home runs in baseball (200 total, 1.4 per game).

-- His most recent time out was on Saturday against the Chicago Cubs, when the left-hander went 6 1/3 innings, surrendering one earned run while giving up four hits.
+- The righty last appeared on Sunday against the Chicago Cubs, when he threw four innings, allowing three earned runs while giving up five hits.

-- The 24-year-old has a 3.22 ERA and 9.9 strikeouts per nine innings in 17 games this season, while giving up a batting average of .223 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.